Degree Sequences vs. Forests in Finite Graphs: The Bipartite Case

 Altogether, we see that $o(G)$ follows the same recurrence (\ref{eq.tutte21.dc}) as $T_G(2,1)$: Therefore, by induction on $|E|$, we obtain $o(G) = T_G(2,1)$, and the proof is complete. \end{proof}

 \begin{lemma} We have

 \end{lemma}

 \begin{proof} For any orientation $\mathcal{O}$ of $G$ and any vertex $v_i \in V$, we have (since each edge containing $v_i$ either has tail $v_i$ or has head $v_i$, and since loops are counted twice in the degree).
 Equivalently, Hence, coordinate-wise.
 So, we have a bijective correspondence between indegree vectors and outdegree vectors: each indegree vector determines a unique outdegree vector, and each outdegree vector arises from exactly one indegree vector.
-Hence, \end{proof}
+Hence, This proves the lemma. \end{proof}

 \begin{lemma} We have

 \end{lemma}

 \begin{proof} For any orientation $\mathcal{O}$ of $G$, the definition of the score vector of $G_\mathcal{O}$ yields coordinate-wise.
 However, \eqref{eq.deg+=deg-deg-} yields $\deg_{G_\mathcal{O}}^- = \deg_G - \deg_{G_\mathcal{O}}^+$.
 Substituting this into \eqref{eq.s=deg+-deg-}, we get This is a bijective correspondence between outdegree vectors and score vectors: given $\deg_{G_\mathcal{O}}^+$, we can uniquely compute the corresponding score vector $s_{G_\mathcal{O}}$, and given $s_{G_\mathcal{O}}$, we can recover the corresponding outdegree vector as $\deg_{G_\mathcal{O}}^+ = \frac{1}{2}(s_{G_\mathcal{O}}+\deg_G)$.
 Hence, \end{proof}